AMITYEFET/Find-Flix/README.md

 ⚠️ **Advanced settings may be experimental and may be removed/changed without prior notice.**

 🔑 *Gemini API Key* - Required to use the AI summary feature.
 You can get a free key from Google AI Studio.
 (Experimental)

+◀️ *Show Stremio Button* - Display a button to open content directly in the Stremio app (requires the app to be installed).
+(Experimentl)
 # 🔥 Change-Log
 https://github.com/AMITYEFET/Find-Flix/blob/main/CHANGELOG.md
 # 📞 Contact Us